spectrocloud/librarium/content/docs/04-clusters/02-data-center/01-maas/02-architecture.md

 All Palette deployed clusters will use the PCG cluster during the creation and deletion phase.
 Once a host cluster is available, the internal Palette agent will communicate with Palette directly.
 The Palette agent is the originator of all communication, so the network requests are outbound towards Palette.
 The exception is a host cluster creation or deletion request, as those requests are sourced from Palette SaaS and are directed to the PCG.

-  Deploy a separate PCG for a self-hosted Palette instance when Palette does not have access to your target network due to firewalls or NAT blocking inbound traffic.
+  When your self-hosted Palette instance does not have access to your MAAS environment due to firewalls or NAT blocking inbound traffic deploy a separate PCG.
+PCG will establish a network connection to the MAAS environment.

   <br />